LijingGu0/LijingGu0.github.io/_pages/about.md

   - /about.html
 ---

-The higher i got, the more amazed i was by the view.
+The higher I got, the more amazed I was by the view.

 Academia
 ======
-- I will receive my master's degree （2020.09-2023.06）from [Institute of Brain and Psychological Sciences, Sichuan Normal University](https://ibps.sicnu.edu.cn/).
+- I obtained my master's degree （2020.09-2023.06）from [Institute of Brain and Psychological Sciences, Sichuan Normal University](https://ibps.sicnu.edu.cn/).
-- I obtained my bachelor's degree （2016.09-2020.06） from [Pingdingshan University](https://www.pdsu.edu.cn/).
+- I obtained my bachelor's degree （2016.09-2020.06）from [Pingdingshan University](https://www.pdsu.edu.cn/).

 Research Interests
 ======